emscripten-core/emscripten/site/source/docs/building_from_source/index.rst

 Building LLVM
 -------------

 For using the LLVM wasm backend (recommended), simply build normal upstream LLVM, including clang and wasm-ld, following `that project's instructions <http://llvm.org/docs/CMake.html>`_.
+The build must not disable the WebAssembly backend (which is included by default).

 For using the older fastcomp backend, see :ref:`the fastcomp docs <building-fastcomp-from-source>`.